FatimaLDL1997/FatimaLDL1997/README.md

 ### Thanks for Passing by!

-I am a Full Stack Developer 👩🏼‍💻, learning something new about the world of coding everyday. 📖
+I am a Software Developer 👩🏼‍💻, learning something new about the world of coding everyday. 📖

 <hr>